Vidyasagar5566/Crazy..Bird-Hunter-in-Rain/README.md

-use left arrow to move left side , use right arrow to move right side , use up arrow to move up side , use down arrow to move down side , use space bar to fire a bullet
+use left arrow to move left side , use right arrow to move right side , use up arrow to move up side (to fly in the sky), use down arrow to move down side(to come down from the sky to land), use space bar to fire a bullet

 ## screen shots of the GAME